statKim/fpca-partial-obs-ellipt-proc/README.md

 # Functional principal component analysis for partially observed elliptical process

 This is the R code to implement the simulation of the following paper:
-> Yeonjoo Park, Hyunsung Kim, and Yaeji Lim (2023+).
-Functional principal component analysis for partially observed elliptical process, *Computational Statistics & Data Analysis*, accepted.
+> Yeonjoo Park, Hyunsung Kim, and Yaeji Lim (2023).
+Functional principal component analysis for partially observed elliptical process, *Computational Statistics & Data Analysis*, 184, 107745. https://doi.org/10.1016/j.csda.2023.107745

 ## How to use?